 Pursuant to our amended and restated articles of association, our directors are elected at an annual general meeting and/or a special meeting of our shareholders and serve on the board of directors until the next annual general meeting (except for external directors) or until they resign or until they cease to act as board members pursuant to the provisions of our amended and restated articles of association or any applicable law, upon the earlier.
 Pursuant to the Companies Law, other than the external directors, for whom special election requirements apply under the Companies Law, the vote required to appoint a director is a simple majority vote of holders of our voting shares, participating and voting at the relevant meeting.
-In addition, our amended and restated articles of association allow our board of directors to appoint directors fill vacancies and/or as an addition to the board of directors (subject to the maximum number of directors) to serve until the next annual general meeting.
+In addition, our amended and restated articles of association allow our board of directors to appoint directors to the maximum number of directors) to serve until the next annual general meeting.
 External directors are elected for an initial term of three years, may be elected for additional terms of three years each under certain circumstances, and may be removed from office pursuant to the terms of the Companies Law. (see "Management-Board Practices-External Directors").